emberjs/data/packages/store/README.md

 Now that we have a `cache` let's setup something to handle fetching and saving data via our API.

-> Note: [1] `@ember-data/record-data` is a special cache: if the package is present the `createRecordDataFor` hook will automatically do the above wiring if the hook is not implemented.
+> Note: [1] the cache from `@ember-data/json-api` is a special cache: if the package is present the `createCache` hook will automatically do the above wiring if the hook is not implemented.
 We still recommend implementing the hook.
 >
-> Note: [2] The `ember-data` package automatically includes the `@ember-data/record-data` cache for you.
+> Note: [2] The `ember-data` package automatically includes the `@ember-data/json-api` cache for you.

 ### Adding An Adapter